This post continues from the previous post: Towards 2-Dimensional State-Space Models (1): Intro.

 From here, the derivation can either be easier or harder depending on which basis function you choose.

-In general, good basis functions assume orthogonal properties between each basis function, so the basis function that allows to maximize the use of will be the easiest to derive.
+In general, good basis functions assume orthogonal properties, so the basis function that allows to be expressed with will be the easiest to derive.

 (For example, in the case of Fourier, is a scaled term, so we can expect a very clean expression!)